 Cleaning: Using a scrubbing brush clean off all of the soil and any lose skin from the rhizomes.
 You will need to separate the rhizome into smaller bits as you scrub.
 It snaps apart quite easily so it’s not a problem.
 Breaking it apart will ensure that you remove all of the soil that might be hidden in any tight crevices in the rhizomes.

 Cooking: Place your rhizomes into a pot and cover with cold water, ensuring that there is around 2 cm of water covering it all.
 Bring to the boil, and then simmer until you can easily push a skewer through the rhizome.
 Be careful not to overcook them because it will draw out to much goodness and colour from the rhizomes into the water.
 25-30 minutes did the trick when I cooked them.
-Cooking the rhizomes breaks down the fibres, and evens up the colour.
+Cooking the rhizomes breaks down the fibers, and evens up the colour.

-Preparation for drying: When cooked, drain and allow to cool.
+If Oven Drying, follow this method: When cooked, drain and allow to cool.
 When they are cool enough to handle, cut into even slices around 3 mm thick.
 Some I sliced length-ways, others across the rhizome.
 Spread the sliced Turmeric evenly onto a tray lined with baking paper.
 I used foil for some batches, but I soon learnt that baking paper is easier to handle.
 They can stick to foil, but didn’t stick to paper.

-Oven drying: Place the tray into a pre-heated oven that is set to 180 degrees for one and a half to two hours.
+Place the tray into a pre-heated oven that is set to 180 degrees for one and a half to two hours.
 Turn them after 30 minutes and check again every 20 minutes to make sure that they don’t burn.
 I dried them until the pieces would easily ‘snap’ when I tried to bend them.
 If they were still slightly flexible, they still had too much moisture content and I put them back.
 At the latter stages of drying I removed the smaller bits that were dry enough with a pair of tongs, and put the big bits back into the oven.
 When they are dry, they don’t look very promising, they are shriveled, dark in colour.
 When I did the first batch I thought I had ruined the lot.
 But I was soon proven wrong.

 Processing: I used the Thermomix to blitz them in batches for one minute at full speed.
 Then I poured about half a cup into a sieve and sifted it onto a plate.
 I used the back of a spoon to push it through a bit.
 The larger bits went back into the Thermomix for a second and later a third whizzing to break them down even further.
 I continued this process until the whole batch was sifted into a nice orange pile of real fresh, home grown, colourful Turmeric that has a fantastic earthy aroma.